• Menu

 Pine is the wood to go for if you’re looking for softwood with a good grain pattern.
 Its grain is much more visible than that of basswood.

 White pine works better when wet.
 The high moisture content reduces the drag on your Dremel and gives you a smoother and cleaner cut.
-Wet pine is also more flexible and can take a tremendous amount of detail.
+Wet pine is also more flexible and can take tremendous detail.
 On the other hand, dry pine tends to splinter and split when carved.

 2. Basswood